 - 1. GENERAL. - a.
-The front building setback shall contain the building frontage; and corner lots at the intersections of 2 A-Thoroughfares shall contain one (1) building frontage in the front building setback and one (1) in the side building setback.
+The front building setback shall contain the building frontage;

+and corner lots at the intersections of 2 A-Thoroughfares shall contain one (1) building frontage in the front building setback and one (1) in the side building setback.

-- Loading docks and service areas are not permitted in building frontages. - Balconies and bay windows may encroach into front building setbacks up to 100 percent of its depth. - Fences and walls may be located along front lot lines at stoop building frontages.
+- Loading docks and service areas are not permitted in building frontages. - c.
+Balconies and bay windows may encroach into front building setbacks up to 100 percent of its depth.

+- Fences and walls may be located along front lot lines at stoop building frontages.
 Fences and walls at front lot lines shall be limited to a maximum height of 4 feet. - e.
 A dooryard building frontage or a stoop building frontage shall be required for all row houses. - f.
 A shopfront building frontage shall be required at a minimum for all first story commercial uses. - i.
-Bed and breakfasts are exempt from this requirement. - g.
-Cottage court central courtyards shall maintain a minimum of 30 feet in width between all structures and encroachments along the depth of the court.
+Bed and breakfasts are exempt from this requirement.